Download Flyer Download Postcard Download Poster

 This is exactly where we step in:

-- LAMP is a pilot and research project of the Karlsruhe Institute of Technology (KIT) in cooperation with the energy retailer Energie Südwest AG and the hardware and software company LO3 Energy.
+- LAMP is a pilot and research project of the Karlsruhe Institute of Technology (KIT) in cooperation with the energy retailer Energie Südwest AG and the software company Selfbits GmbH.

 - We provide 20 households with a blockchain-based trading platform.
 Thus, the locally produced green energy can be traded among each other.